lifeAsALemniscate/IGNCodeFoo7App/README.md

 Skills:

-Java
+Java,

-Android
+Android,

-XML
+XML,

-HTML
+HTML,

-CSS
+CSS,

-C
+C,

-C#
+C#,

-Python
+Python,

-FUN TO HANG OUT WITH :)
+ AND ALSO FUN TO HANG OUT WITH :)

 Question 1: